medialab/minet/docs/cli.md

 optional arguments:
+  -h, --help                           show this help message and exit -g GLOB, --glob GLOB                 Whether to extract text from a bunch of html files on disk matched by a glob pattern rather than sourcing them from a CSV report.
-  -h, --help                           show this help message and exit -i INPUT_DIR, --input-dir INPUT_DIR  Directory where the HTML files are stored.
-Defaults to "downloaded".
+  -i INPUT_DIR, --input-dir INPUT_DIR  Directory where the HTML files are stored.
+Defaults to "downloaded" if --glob is not set.
   -o OUTPUT, --output OUTPUT           Path to the output file.
 By default, the results will be printed to stdout.
   -p PROCESSES, --processes PROCESSES  Number of processes to use.
 Defaults to roughly half of the available CPUs.
   -s SELECT, --select SELECT           Columns of input CSV file to include in the output (separated by `,`).